AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`$inline-script`** {#inline-script-modifier}

 The `$inline-script` modifier is designed to block inline JavaScript embedded into the web page, using Content Security Policy (CSP).
 It improves security and privacy by preventing application of inline ads or potentially malicious scripts.
-The rule `||example.org^$inline-script` is converting into the CSP syntax rule:
+The rule `||example.org^$inline-script` is converting into the CSP-syntax rule:

 ```adblock
 ||example.org^$csp=script-src 'self' 'unsafe-eval' http: https: data: blob: mediastream: filesystem: